ModithaDilshan/model-deploy-/README.md

-# Unity Game Builder
+# Godot Game Builder

-A scalable pipeline for generating customised Unity game builds.
-Users upload character models via the web UI, the files are stored in S3, jobs are queued for dedicated build workers, Unity builds run on Windows servers, and finished executables are delivered back through S3.
+A scalable pipeline for generating customised **Godot** game builds.
+Users upload character models through the Vercel-hosted web UI, the files are stored in S3, jobs are queued in SQS/DynamoDB, dedicated Windows workers swap the asset into the included Godot project, export Windows or Web builds via the Godot CLI, and upload the finished artifacts back to S3 for download.

 ## High-level architecture